 - Larger companies integrate a PEO with their existing HR staff.

-- PEOs help HR teams focus on strategic initiatives instead of administrative tasks.
+- PEOs help HR teams focus on strategic initiatives instead of administrative tasks

-PEOs vs. Other HR Service Providers
+PEOs vs Other HR Service Providers

-Service Type | What It Does | Best For |
+| Service Type | What It Does | Best For |

-PEO | Full HR outsourcing with co-employment | Small to mid-sized businesses |
+| PEO | Total HR outsourcing with co-employment | Small to mid-sized businesses |

-EOR (Employer of Record) | Manages employment for international workers | Companies expanding globally |
+| EOR (Employer of Record) | Handle employment for international workers | Companies Growing Worldwide |

-Payroll Provider | Processes employee salaries and tax filings | Businesses needing payroll support |
+| Payroll Provider | Processes employee salaries and tax filings | Businesses needing payroll support |

-Simplify Workforce Management with Brooks Payroll
+Simplify Workforce Management with Brooks Payroll | Professional Employer Organization Services

 Why Choose Brooks Payroll?